petertenhoor/balibungalowrent-v2/public/wp-content/plugins/mphb-notifier/readme.txt

 Hotel Booking Notifier - Event-driven emails plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.3.3, Jun 3 2024 =
+* Added the ability to use accommodation notice email tags in the reserved accommodation details template.

 = 1.3.2, Sep 18 2023 =
 * Added manual and automatic trigger settings options with the possibility to select between these two types of notifications.